 of course, reasserting french colonial interests is only a slice of this spectacularly cynical and dumb game. perhaps the bigger slice of of this foul concoction is craven appeal to french nationalistic impulses -- false pride in the face of intractable internal problems (from the guardian):

 ...
 Sarkozy has been treading a fine line between being damned for intervening – accused of neo-colonialism and of attempting to boost his domestic ratings with battlefield successes – or damned for sitting back and doing nothing.
-Inaction is not Sarkozy's default position – particularly in the Ivory Coast, which is home to 15,000 French citizens.
+Inaction is not Sarkozy's default position – particularly in the Ivory Coast, which is home to 15,000 French citizens.it's good for what ails ya, if your political fortunes need a quick boost, in other words.

 Le Figaro has suggested Sarkozy's war adventures could indeed be a vote-winner: 'The president of the republic thinks the French experience a certain pride in seeing their country play an important role on the world scene and that this role is recognised outside its borders.
 It's good for morale,' the paper said."